-SUNCAT is an EDINA service which enables researchers and librarians to locate serials held in libraries throughout the UK.
-SUNCAT contains information on both print and electronic serials, including journals, periodicals, newspapers, newsletters, magazines, annual reports and other publications of a continuing nature.
+SUNCAT enables researchers, students, librarians and others to locate serials held in libraries across the UK.
+The catalogue contains information on both print and electronic serials, including journals, periodicals, newspapers, newsletters, magazines, annual reports and other publications of a continuing nature.

 SUNCAT is also a central source of quality bibliographic records.
 Libraries contributing to SUNCAT can download records in MARC format to upgrade their local catalogues.

 Finding Journals, Tables of Contents and Articles on SUNCAT:

 Or watch this video on YouTube (without chapter selection).